AnasMady22/palestine/README.md

 # Change Your Shell and Add Some Logos to Palestine

-Welcome to the "Change Your Shell and Add Some Logos to Palestine" repository!
  This project allows you to customize your shell and add some beautiful logos related to Palestine.

 ![Palestine Logo](logo.png)